ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 So I had really seen it.
 I had witnessed the moment when one of the most brilliant minds of our generation winked out of existence, and I had no idea how or why.

 That night, I tried to discuss what I had seen with Lydia, but she was deep in preparation for her next procedure.
-She had scheduled a significant cognitive upgrade, one that would put her among the most modified humans on Earth.
+She had scheduled a significant cognitive upgrade, one that would put her among the most augmented humans on Earth.

 "I'm sure there's a rational explanation," she said absently, her attention focused on the technical specifications for her upcoming procedure.
 "Logos would never allow anything harmful to happen to us."